zth/rescript-relay/reason-relay-documentation/docs/pagination.md

 ## API Reference

-A `[%relay.fragment]` which is annotated with a `@refetchable` directive, and which contains a `@connection` directive somewhere, has the following functions added to it's module, in addition to everything mentioned in [using fragments](using-fragments):
+A `[%relay]` which is annotated with a `@refetchable` directive, and which contains a `@connection` directive somewhere, has the following functions added to it's module, in addition to everything mentioned in [using fragments](using-fragments):

 ### `usePagination`